 Cerulean Clear Skies

-Never will you find the sky as vibrantly blue as it is during winters in Himalayas.
-True, not the entire span of a winter passes brightly, yet on a standard 7-day trek you will have a high chance of getting at least 5 enjoyable clear sky days.
-On a typical sun soaked winter day, clouds are scarce except for delicate filaments of cirrus picturesquely streaking the blue in silky white sheen.
+Never will you find the sky as vibrantly blue as it is during winters in the Himalayas.
+True, not the entire span of winter passes brightly, yet on a standard 7-day trek you will have a high chance of getting at least 5 enjoyable clear sky days.
+On a typical sun-soaked winter day, clouds are scarce except for delicate filaments of cirrus picturesquely streaking the blue in a silky white sheen.

 Gradients of Mattes

-The mountain canvas post-December at the lower reaches of winter trek destinations, before full cover of snow starts, are matte and melancholy with a certain beauty of its own that can be best captured in the Gorson Bugyal stretch towards Kuari, or the undulating slopes of ashen green and pale brown visible from the Nag Tibba campsite.
+The mountain canvas post-December at the lower reaches of winter trek destinations, before full cover of snow starts, is matte and melancholy with a certain beauty of its own that can be best captured in the Gorson Bugyal stretch towards Kuari or the undulating slopes of ashen green and pale brown visible from the Nag Tibba campsite.

-Your rendezvous with Himalayas will remain incomplete if you seen her slopes only in the summery feats of color and nothing of the wintry blues.
+Your rendezvous with the Himalayas will remain incomplete if you see her slopes only in the summery feats of color and nothing of the wintry blues.

 Falling Snow